hgakei/rslib-1113/README.md

 # Steps to reproduce issue #1113

-not a Monorepo project
+not a monorepo project

-# 1. cd shared fold
+# 1. cd shared

 ```
 pnpm i